East Kazakhstan Region: Industry

 In the first half of 2020, the region's industrial output totaled ₸1.0973 trillion.
 During this period, the region's mining industry accounted for ₸286.7 billion in output, the metallurgy industry accounted for ₸489.5 billion, the machine-building industry accounted for ₸120.4 billion, the chemicals industry accounted for ₸10.9 billion, woodworking accounted for ₸2.5 billion, light industry accounted for ₸2.3 billion, and another ₸185 billion came from other industries.

 The bulk of the region's metallurgical products are exported.

 The region's machine-building industry mostly produces mining equipment, equipment for mineral processing, oil and gas production, industrial capacitors, cables and wires, and vehicles.

 Education

 As of 2019, the region has 312 libraries, 10 museums, and 1 "institution for the protection of historical and cultural heritage".

 Culture

 As of 2019, the region has 301 culture clubs, 2 theaters, a zoo, 9 "houses of friendship", 6 cinemas, and 3 parks.

 In 2018, the Kazakhstan Ministry of Culture funded archaeological excavations into the Shilikty Mounds and other nearby sites in the region to uncover cultural artifacts.

 Tourism

-The East Kazakhstan Region and neighboring Almaty Region share Lake Alakol, a major domestic tourist site.
-In 2013, UNESCO established the Alakol Biosphere Reserve, stating that the lake and its surroundings are an important part of the Central Asian Flyway.
-Birds native to the lake include the Dalmatian Pelican, the Eurasian Spoonbill, the Greater Flamingo, and the Ferruginous Duck.
-The lake's color changes during the day, from azure-blue in the morning to purple at sunset.
-On sunny days the lake has a notably bright color, and on cloudy days the water is dark grey.
-The improvement of infrastructure near the lake, as well as its alleged medicinal properties, have led to increased tourism in recent years.

 The Altai Alps ski resort, in the town of Tawlı Ülbi approximately 24 kilometres east of Öskemen, serves as a popular skiing destination.

 The Raxman Spring Sanatorium and the Katon-Karagay National Park are both located in the Katonkaragay District in the northeastern part of the region.